Advice > Software engineering

 1.2 Recruiter call

 If your resume passes through the resume screen, an OpenAI recruiter will reach out to you to schedule a call.
-Usually, the call will be about the different opportunities that you might be a good fit for.

-During the recruiter call, expect questions like, “Tell me about yourself,” “Why OpenAI?”, and “Walk me through your resume.”
-Be prepared to go over your previous experience and explain your motivation for applying to the company.
+Usually, the recruiter call will be about the different opportunities that you might be a good fit for.
+During the call, expect questions like, “Tell me about yourself,” “Why OpenAI?”, and “Walk me through your resume.”

 The recruiter will also discuss with you how the overall interview process will work.
-If you have any specific questions (e.g. timeline, location, clarification about the job description), now is the time to ask.
+If you have any specific questions (e.g., timeline, location, clarification about the job description), now is the time to ask.

 If all goes well, the recruiter will get back in touch with you to schedule your interview with the hiring manager.